geddski/macros/README.md

 ## Known Issues

-Doesn't currently add macros to command pallete (have to use keybindings)
+Doesn't currently add macros to command pallete (have to use keybindings).

-You currently have to reload the VS Code window after making a change to your macros.

 ## Release Notes